tweag/nickel/CONTRIBUTING.md

 - Integration tests, located in the dedicated crate `tests`.

 You can take inspiration from the existing tests to add your own.
-By convention, passing tests are usually written in a standalone Nickel file in `tests/pass/`.
+By convention, tests expected to pass are written in a standalone Nickel file in `tests/pass/`.
-Each such file define a list of expressions that must individually evaluate to the boolean `true`.
-The whole file is an expression that returns true if and only if every tests pass, or fail with a contract failure, to help locating the failing tests (as opposed to returning just `false`).
+Each `.ncl` file defines a list of expressions that must individually evaluate to the boolean `true`.
+The whole file is an expression that returns true if and only if every tests pass, or fail with a contract failure to help locating the failing test (instead of returning just `false`).

-If such a passing test is failing, running it directly using nickel, such as `nickel -f tests/pass/test_that_doesnt_pass.ncl`, will potentially provide better error messages than `cargo test`.
+If a test expected to pass is failing, run it directly using nickel with `nickel -f tests/pass/test_that_doesnt_pass.ncl` to get better error messages than `cargo test`.

-Tests expected to fail may need to be embedded directly into rust source code, because you usually want to test that the error is the one you expect.
+Tests expected to fail are often embedded directly into rust source code, because you usually want to additionally check that the error is the one you expect.

 ## Benchmarking